NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Background research

-\begin{itemize} \item \textbf{Bootstrapping}: the sequence of images includes objects in both the background and foreground. \item \textbf{Camouflage}: the objects in the foreground are either obstructed by background objects or are composed of similar colours. \item \textbf{Dynamic background}: the objects in the background include parasitic movements such as surface water movement, branches and leafs shaking in trees, flags on windy days, etc. \item \textbf{Camera aperture}: blurred background and foreground as a consequence of the incorrect opening in a lens through which light passes to enter the camera. \item \textbf{Variation of illumination}: instant variations of illumination will increase the number of false-positive detections (i.e. pixels that should belong to the background are classified as foreground). \item \textbf{Low frame rate}: the temporal distance between image frames prevents instant updates of the background and illumination changes which reduces the accuracy and increases the number of false positives. \item \textbf{Motion blur}: caused by rapid camera movements or jittering, which blurs the image. \item \textbf{Parallax}: the apparent displacement of an object as a consequence of the camera movement.
-The Parallax will have implications on the background modelling and its compensation. \item \textbf{Moving camera}: moving cameras introduce complexity because the static objects seem to be moving, and objects moving at a similar speed in the same direction of the camera will seem to be static. \item \textbf{Background objects movement}: although static objects can be added to and removed from the background, such objects should still be considered static. \item \textbf{Night videos}: night videos have dim light, lower contrast and reduced colour information. \item \textbf{Noisy images}: low-quality sensors, dust exposure, dirty lens, bright lights and low resolution are examples of factors that cause noisy images. \item \textbf{Shadows}: shadows created by objects when exposed to light sources (e.g. sun rays and artificial illumination) should not be part of the foreground models. \item \textbf{Stationary foreground objects}: a foreground that has stopped moving for a short period should not become part of the background model; \item \textbf{Challenging weather}: weather conditions (such as fog, rainstorms, strong winds, intense sun rays) have a major impact on the image quality and reduce the quality of the image drastically. \end{itemize}
+8) \textbf{Parallax}: the apparent displacement of an object as a consequence of the camera movement.
+The Parallax will have implications on the background modelling and its compensation; 9) \textbf{Moving camera}: moving cameras introduce complexity because the static objects seem to be moving, and objects moving at a similar speed in the same direction of the camera will seem to be static; 10) \textbf{Background objects movement}: although static objects can be added to and removed from the background, such objects should still be considered static; 11) \textbf{Night videos}: night videos have dim light, lower contrast and reduced colour information; 12) \textbf{Noisy images}: low-quality sensors, dust exposure, dirty lens, bright lights and low resolution are examples of factors that cause noisy images; 12) \textbf{Shadows}: shadows created by objects when exposed to light sources (e.g. sun rays and artificial illumination) should not be part of the foreground models; 13) \textbf{Stationary foreground objects}: a foreground that has stopped moving for a short period should not become part of the background model; 14) \textbf{Challenging weather}: weather conditions (such as fog, rainstorms, strong winds, intense sun rays) have a major impact on the image quality and reduce the quality of the image drastically.

-Multiple challenges may have to be addressed depending on the use-case scenario.
-Garcia et al. and Chapel et al. \cite{Chapel2020,Garcia-Garcia2020} suggested the following categories of use-case scenarios: